Home » Recipe Index » Indonesian » Authentic Chicken Rendang Recipe

 It is also a good idea to separate them in boxes by the portions you usually eat.
 You can vacuum them in small packs if you have vacuum sealer machine at home.

-Other authentic Asian dishes:
+Other Authentic Asian dishes:

 More Indonesian Recipes